dell/csm-docs/content/docs/csidriver/features/powerflex.md

   Refer to https://hub.docker.com/r/dellemc/sdc for supported OS versions.
 - There is no automated uninstallation of the SDC kernel module.
 Follow PowerFlex SDC documentation to manually uninstall the SDC driver from the node.

-Starting from CSM 1.12.0, automatic deployment of the SDC can be disabled.
-If you have a Powerflex 4.x and NAS functionality enabled, SDC deployment is not necessary.
-By default, deployment of SDC will be enabled but to disable it, set the `sdc` field to `false`.
+From CSM 1.12.0, you can disable automatic SDC deployment.

+By default, SDC deployment is enabled.
+If you do not want to deploy `sdc` with PowerFlex, it can be disabled by setting the `sdc.enabled` field to `false`.

 ```
 node: